 Report any illness to public health authorities that meets any of the following laboratory criteria:

-Any patient with clinical illness and laboratory evidence of Spotted Fever Rickettsiosis (including Rocky Mountain spotted fever) including any of the following:
+Any patient with clinical illness and laboratory evidence of SFR (including RMSF) including any of the following:

-Serologic evidence of a fourfold increase in immunoglobulin G (IgG)-specific antibody titer reactive with spotted fever group Rickettsia, including R. rickettsii, antigen by indirect immunofluorescence assay (IFA) between paired serum specimens (one taken in the first two weeks of illness and a second 2–6 weeks later), or
+Detection of SFGR, including R. rickettsii, DNA in a clinical specimen via amplification of a species-specific target by polymerase chain reaction (PCR) assays, or

-Elevated IgG antibody titer (≥1:64 in one or more serology samples taken within 60 days of illness onset) reactive with R. rickettsii or other spotted fever group antigen by IFA, or
+Serologic evidence of a fourfold increase in IgG-specific antibody titer reactive with SFGR, including R. rickettsii, antigen by IFA between paired serum specimens (one taken in the first two weeks of illness and a second 2–6 weeks later), or

-Detection of spotted fever group Rickettsia, including R. rickettsii, DNA in a clinical specimen via amplification of a species-specific target by PCR assays, or
+Elevated IgG antibody titer (≥1:64 in one or more serology samples taken within 60 days of illness onset) reactive with a SFGR, including R. rickettsii, antigen by IFA, or

-Demonstration of spotted fever group antigen in a biopsy or autopsy specimen by IHC, or
+Demonstration of SFGR antigen in a biopsy or autopsy specimen by IHC, or

-Isolation of spotted fever group Rickettsia, including R. rickettsii, from a clinical specimen in cell culture and molecular confirmation (e.g., PCR or sequence).
+Isolation of SFGR, including R. rickettsii, from a clinical specimen in cell culture and molecular confirmation (e.g., PCR or sequence).

 A3.
 Epidemiologic Linkage Criteria for Reporting